Looking for a little Good News? Here are a few tidbits

 Tidbits

+The Patch is a partnership between the city’s Recreation and Parks Department and Betteravia Farms to provide free agricultural education programs to more than 60 high school students in the Santa Maria Valley.
+Students participate in monthly workdays and outreach programs to gain experience in land and crop production, leadership, teamwork, and commitment.

-Makerspace expands to twice weekly at downtown library -- The Santa Maria Public Library’s popular all-ages makerspace program is expanding to twice a week.
+Makerspace expands to twice weekly at downtown library -- The Santa Maria Public Library’s popular all-ages makerspace program is now twice a week.

 Now on Wednesdays from 4 to 6 p.m., there will be free instruction on use of machines and technology in the program, as well as a separate project to complete independently.